Franklin's lost expedition: Command

-Barrow was now 82 years old and nearing the end of his career.
+In 1845, leading Admiralty figure Sir John Barrow was 82 years old and nearing the end of his career.
 He felt that the expeditions were close to finding a Northwest Passage, perhaps through what Barrow believed to be an ice-free Open Polar Sea around the North Pole.
 Barrow deliberated over who should command the next expedition.
 Parry, his first choice, was tired of the Arctic and politely declined.
 His second choice, James Clark Ross, also declined because he had promised his new wife that he had finished polar exploration.
-Barrow's third choice, James Fitzjames, was rejected by the Admiralty for his youth.
-Barrow considered Back but thought he was too argumentative.
-Francis Crozier, another possibility, was of humble birth and Irish, which counted against him.
+His third choice, James Fitzjames, was rejected by the Admiralty for his youth.
+Barrow also considered Back but thought he was too argumentative.
+Francis Crozier, another candidate, declined out of modesty.
 Reluctantly, Barrow settled on the 59-year-old Franklin.

-The expedition was to consist of two ships, HMS Erebus and HMS Terror, both of which had been used for James Clark Ross's expedition to the Antarctic in 1841–1844, during which Crozier had commanded Terror.
-Franklin was given command of Erebus; Crozier was appointed his executive officer and was again made commander of Terror.
-Fitzjames was appointed second-in-command of Erebus.
+The expedition was to consist of two ships, HMS Erebus and HMS Terror, both of which had been used for James Clark Ross' expedition to the Antarctic in 1839–1843, during which Crozier had commanded Terror.
+Franklin was given command of Erebus, with Fitzjames as the vessel's second-in-command; Crozier was appointed his executive officer and was again made commander of Terror.
 Franklin received command of the expedition on 7 February 1845, and his official instructions on 5 May 1845.